learn-co-curriculum/dsc-inheritance/README.md

 You will be able to:

-* Use inheritance to write D.R.Y. code
+* Use inheritance to write nonredundant code
-* Understand the relationship between subclasses and superclasses
+* Describe the relationship between subclasses and superclasses
-* Create Object-Oriented data models that describe the real world with classes and subclasses
+* Create a domain model using OOP

 ## Writing D.R.Y.
 Code

 Assume for a second that you are going to build a data model around the most popular band of the last century, the Beatles!

 <img src = 'images/new_beatles.png' width="600">
-<center>**_John, Paul, George, and Ringo, shortly before recording their
+<center>John, Paul, George, and Ringo, shortly before recording their
-    breakout hit, "Hey Hey We're the Monkees"_**</center>
+    breakout hit, "Hey Hey We're the Monkees"</center>

 Using the skills you've learned so far, you could absolutely create classes for each of the different roles in the band.
 If you created a class for each different musician, it would probably look something like this: